rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

-Rabbitmq service discovery consul plugin is shipped with version rabbitmq 3.7 so no need to install it if you are using 3.7+.
+Rabbitmq service discovery consul plugin is shipped with version rabbitmq 3.7 so no need to install it separately.
-For older version you need to use [rabbitmq-autclluster](https://github.com/rabbitmq/rabbitmq-autocluster)
+For older versions you need to use [rabbitmq-autclluster](https://github.com/rabbitmq/rabbitmq-autocluster)